SIYAKS-ARES/siddete-karsi-farkindalik-platformu/README.md

-# software-design-and-architecture-project
- Here we've tried to create a project that contains some design patterns and architectures
+ Here we've tried to create a project that contains some design patterns, architectures and database manifecturing